Remote-First vs. Remote-Friendly: What’s The Difference?

 Before we delve further into how these two types of companies are different, let us understand how the terms ‘distributed team’ and ‘remote team’ are also different.

-Team members may also all work from home, but stay within a specified distance from a physical office where they meet from time to time.
+Team members working from home, but stay within a specified distance from a physical office where they meet with other employees frequently.

 Thus, it stands to reason that remote-first companies have distributed teams, whereas remote-friendly companies have remote teams.